What to do with MacBook screenshot not working

 - Click Scan.

-- Review Details and uncheck anything you don’t want to touch (Note that CleanMyMac X doesn’t delete any of the essential system files or ones that you’ve created).
+- Review Details and uncheck anything you don’t want to touch (Note that CleanMyMac X doesn’t delete any essential system files or ones you’ve created).

 - Hit Clean.